GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: GCBF: a safety certificate for MAS

 \subsection{Safe control policy synthesis}

 For the multi-objective Problem \ref{problem: MAS safety}, in the prior work GCBFv0 \cite{zhang2023distributed}, we used a hierarchical approach for the goal-reaching and the safety objectives, where a nominal controller was used for the liveness requirement.
 During training, a term is added to the loss function so that the learned controller is as close to the nominal controller as possible.
-During implementation, GCBFv0 uses a switching mechanism to switch between the nominal controller for goal reaching and the learned controller for collision avoidance.
+In execution, GCBFv0 uses a switching mechanism to switch between the nominal controller for goal reaching and the learned controller for collision avoidance.
 However, the added loss term corresponding to the nominal controller competes with the CBF loss terms for safety, often sacrificing either safety or goal-reaching.

 In this work, we use a different mechanism for encoding the liveness property.
-Given a nominal controller $u_i^{\mathrm{nom}} = \pinom(x_i, p^g_i)$ for the goal-reaching objective, we design a controller that satisfies the safety constraint using an optimization framework that minimally deviates from a nominal controller that only satisfies the liveness requirements.\footnote{In this work, we use simple controllers, such as LQR and PID-based nominal controllers in our experiments.} Given a GCBF $h$ and a class $\mathcal K_\infty$ function $\alpha$, a solution to the following centralized optimization problem
+Given a nominal controller $u_i^{\mathrm{nom}} = \pinom(x_i, p^g_i)$ for the goal-reaching objective, we design a controller that satisfies the safety constraint using an optimization framework that minimally deviates from a nominal controller that only satisfies the liveness requirements.\footnote{In this work, we use simple controllers, such as linear quadratic regulator (LQR) and PID-based nominal controllers in our experiments.} Given a GCBF $h$ and an extended class-$\mathcal K$ function $\alpha$, a solution to the following centralized optimization problem

 keeps all agents within the safety region \cite{ames2017control}.
 Note that \eqref{eq:CBF constraint pi nom} is linear in the decision variables $\bar{u}$.
 When the input constraint set $\mathcal U$ is a convex polytope, \eqref{eq:opt control policy} is a quadratic program (QP) and can be solved efficiently online for robotics applications \cite{ames2019control}.
 We define the policy $\piqp: \mathcal{X}^N \to \mathcal{U}^N$ as the solution of the QP \eqref{eq:opt control policy} at the MAS state $\bar{x}$.
 Note that \eqref{eq:opt control policy} is not a {distributed} framework for computing the control policy, since $u_i$ is indirectly coupled to the controls of {all} other agents via the constraint \eqref{eq:CBF constraint pi nom}.
 Although there is work on using distributed QP solvers to solve \eqref{eq:opt control policy} (see e.g., \cite{pereiradecentralized}), these approaches are not easy to use in practice for real-time control synthesis of large-scale MAS.
 To this end, we use an NN-based control policy that does not require solving the centralized QP online.
 We present the training setup for jointly learning both GCBF and a distributed safe control policy in the next section.